DarkInvader-ux/SCM_Project/README.md

 ## Requirements

-Before running the project, ensure you have Python 3.x installed.
+Before running the project, ensure you have Python 3.x installed and for the Unity Engine install 2022.3.26f1.
 Then, install the required libraries:

 - **opencv-python**: For accessing the webcam and processing the video stream.
 - **mediapipe**: For detecting hand landmarks.